 UPDATE: All GSW positions for the 2017–2018 academic year are now full with the exception of Institutional Research and Student Leadership and Service.

 The priority deadline for the 2017–2018 academic year is February 1, 2017, EXCEPT FOR THE HEALTH PROMOTION AND WELLNESS POSITION, WHICH IS DUE FEBRUARY 10, 2017.
 We will accept applications until the positions are filled.
 You do not have to be accepted into the program to submit an application.

 Please note that a separate cover letter is required per GSW position for which you are applying.

-GSW positions have a maximum term of 2 consecutive years; however, each GSW will be reviewed by their supervisor and, based on the GSW’s performance, will be notified by February 1st prior to their second year if they will be re-appointed to the Graduate Student Worker Position.
+GSW positions have a maximum term of 2 consecutive years; however, each GSW will be reviewed by their supervisor and, based on the GSW’s performance, will be notified by February 1st prior to their second year if they will be reappointed to the GSW position.

-For questions regarding any of the available positions or about the application process, please contact Tamara Ko (firstname.lastname@example.org), Program Director & Executive Assistant.
+For questions regarding any of the available positions or about the application process, please contact Tamara Ko (email@example.com), Program Director and Executive Assistant.